TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 3/Acts 3.23.md

 ---

-And it shall be, that every soul that shall not hearken to that prophet, shall be utterly destroyed from among the people.
+It will be, that every soul that will not listen to that prophet will be utterly destroyed from among the people.'